stenglein-lab/tick_surveillance/Pipeline_instructions.md

 The pipeline outputs a surveillance report table in Microsoft Excel format that is named `<output_prefix>_sequencing_report.xlsx`.

 This first tab of this spreadsheet contains the main surveillance report table with positive/negative calls.
-Other tabs contrain additional information, such as the number of reads assigned to each surveillance target, a copy of the input metadata, detailed information about specific target reference sequence assignments, etc.
+Other tabs contrain additional information, such as the number of reads assigned to each surveillance target, a copy of the input metadata, detailed information about specific reference sequence assignments, etc.

-#### Surveillance_columns_file
+#### Surveillance_targets

+Surveillance targets are defined in [the surveillance_columns file](./refseq/surveillance_columns.txt).
+Each surveillance target corresponds to a column in the main surveillance report table.

-The columns in this report are defined in [the surveillance_columns file](./refseq/surveillance_columns.txt).
-It is possible to add or remove columns from this report by adding or removing them from this file.
+It is possible to add or remove surveillance targets (columns in the surveillance table) by adding or removing them from this file.

 This is a 2-column tab-delimited file.
 The first column contains the names of the columns that will form the surveillance report table.
 The second column contains optional default text for thiis column.